Citing Orwell’s ‘1984,’ judge orders Trump administration to return slavery exhibits removed from Philadelphia museum

 “As if the Ministry of Truth in George Orwell’s 1984 now existed, with its motto ‘Ignorance is Strength,’ this Court is now asked to determine whether the federal government has the power it claims—to dissemble and disassemble historical truths when it has some domain over historical facts.
 It does not,” Rufe said, referring to the famous novel, which deals with themes of oppression and rigid governmental control.

 Last month, work crews took down large display panels at the President’s House Site, where Presidents George Washington and John Adams once lived.
-Soon after, the city sued the administration in federal court, claiming the government was required to consult with the city before making any changes.
+Soon after, the city sued the administration in federal court, claiming the government was required to consult with Philadelphia before making any changes.

 Siding with the city, Rufe noted that Congress passed legislation that “specifically limited” the authority of the Interior Department to “unilaterally alter or control” the park.